 Standard Door Sizes

 There are many different standard door sizes available in the UK and understanding the measurements can often become quite confusing.
-JB Kind Doors offer a core selection of the most common door sizes from stock and if you have a non-standard size requirement, bespoke sizes can be ordered for many of our door ranges.
+JB Kind Doors offer a core selection of the most common door sizes from stock and if you have a non-standard size requirement, bespoke sizes can be ordered for many of our internal doors.

 UK standard door sizes